amnapir/amnapir.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, my name is Amna, and I am an interdisciplinary scientist with a background in software engineering.
-Currently, I am a PhD candidate at Chalmers University of Technology, affiliated with the University of Gothenburg in Sweden.
-As an Early-Stage Researcher (ESR) in the SHAPE-IT Marie Curie ITN program, I focus on integrating human factors knowledge into Automated Vehicle (AV) design and development.
-I use empirical methods to align the perspectives of human factor experts and systems engineers within the automotive industry.
+Currently, I am a PhD candidate at Chalmers University of Technology, affiliated with the University of Gothenburg, Sweden.
+As an Early-Stage Researcher (ESR) in the SHAPE-IT Marie Curie ITN program, I focus on integrating human factors knowledge into agile Automated Vehicle (AV) design and development.

 Before my PhD, I was a lecturer at COMSATS University Islamabad, a prestigious university in Pakistan.
 I taught core software engineering subjects such as software design and architecture, software testing and quality assurance, and software requirements engineering.
-I supervised numerous undergraduate projects and three master's theses.
+I also supervised numerous undergraduate projects and master's theses.

-Additionally, I have worked as a freelancer, developing projects in C++ and C#, with some experience in PHP.
-During this period, I organized several events, from small to large scale.
-My responsibilities ranged from technological setups to planning and funding logistics, significantly enhancing my skills in communication, project management, and leadership.
+Additionally, I have worked as a freelancer, developing projects in C++ and C#, with some experience in python.
+During my academic career, I organized several events, ranging from small to large scale.
+My responsibilities included technological setups, planning, and funding logistics, significantly enhancing my skills in communication, project management, and leadership.

 Passionate about fostering understanding and collaboration, I engage with industry professionals and researchers to advance human-centered AV design.
 Through my work, I aim to contribute meaningful insights that drive innovation and enhance user experience in automated transportation.